Albinism

 Albinism: What Is, Causes, Types, Symptoms, Diagnosis, and Treatment

-Hypoplasia of The Fovea
+Hypoplasia of the Fovea

 In albinism, there is often foveal hypoplasia on dilated eye examination, which means a lack of foveal reflexTrusted Source.
 Hypoplasia of the fovea is a condition in which the central part of the macula has not developed correctly.
 It can cause reduced visual acuity and other coexisting ocular disorders.
 Advanced foveal underdevelopment affects reduced visual acuity and may limit different visual functions.